 In our conversations with consultants, we occasionally hear “I want to transition from my current permanent position to consulting” or simply “How do I get the next great consulting job?”

-When seeking a new job for any reason, the below five things are good to keep in mind:
+When seeking a new job for any reason, it’s good to keep in mind the following:

 Truth #1 – Your resume may need to pass a system test before being seen (in most cases).

 Most job applicants understand what an ATS (applicant tracking system) is, but few are in the mindset and habit of adjusting their resume to ensure it’s optimized and will therefore get prioritized (ranked highly) by an ATS.

 To optimize your resume organically, try adding the following:

 - Key job titles

 - Cores responsibilities and requirements

 Additionally, try using a resume optimization tool/service to ensure your resume is a match for specific job descriptions/postings when applying.

 Truth #2 – The first person who reviews your resume will likely be a Recruiter/Talent Acquisition Specialist or other non-technical person.

 The second step of the application process is a review by an actual person (usually a recruiter or member of the talent acquisition team).
 Resumes should be in a language that’s easy for a non-technical person to understand and digest.